cortizaldana/cortizaldana.github.io/_posts/2023-02-19-Installing Software From Source Code.md

 # Requirements For Installing Software Source Code

 Before installing source code, you need to verify if you have compiler tools.
 Almost all Linux distros have them installed but it won't hurt to double check.
-Issue the following command:
+Issue the following command,

 ```bash
 sudo apt install build-essentials gcc